 Making money with a small niche.

 You won’t find any adverts on this blog and I have no plans to add any.
-I make more in one day than I could make from a month of ads.

 There are two ways I make money on this blog; affiliate marketing and selling my own digital products in the form of ebooks and online courses.